anoopkunchukuttan/indic_nlp_library/README.md

 Unsupervised morphological analysers for various Indian language.
 Given a word, the analyzer returns the componenent morphemes.
 The analyzer can recognize inflectional and derivational morphemes.

+The following languages are supported:

+_Marathi, Bengali, Tamil, Telugu_

+Support for more languages will be added soon.

 ###Commandline Usage
     python src/indicnlp/morph/unsupervised_morph.py <infile> <outfile> <language> <resource_directory>